SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

-The type of each parameter must be included --- they can't be inferred.
+The type of each parameter must be included --- it can't be inferred.
 By default, the parameters to a function are constants.
 Write ``var`` in front of a parameter's name to make it a variable, scoping any changes made to the variable just to the function body, or write ``inout`` to make those changes also apply to the argument that was passed in the caller's scope.
+For a discussion of in-out parameters, see :ref:`Functions_InOutParameters`.

-Functions can return multiple values using a tuple type.
+Functions can return multiple values using a tuple type as the return type of the function.

+..
+TODO: ^-- Add some more here.

-Function definitions can appear inside other function declarations.
+A function definition can appear inside another function declaration.
-This is known as a :newTerm:`nested function`.
+This kind of function is known as a :newTerm:`nested function`.
+For a discussion of nested functions, see :ref:`Functions_NestedFunctions`.

 Parameter Names
 ~~~~~~~~~~~~~~~